Thoughts & Opinions

 Like billboard advertising, packaging is a medium where communication has to be instantaneous and arresting.
 While brands may choose to shout louder to make their advertising stand out, when it comes to packaging appeal shouting louder will likely sacrifice brand authenticity.

-Very often advertising concepts are contrived to make a point and entertain, whereas simpler, more direct marketing triggers work best on packaging relating to things such as purity of product ingredients or provenance because they register immediately with consumers and establish authenticity.
+Very often advertising messages are drawn from marketing conclusions, contrived to make a point and entertain, whereas simpler, more direct marketing triggers work best on packaging relating to things such as purity of product ingredients or provenance because they register immediately with consumers and establish authenticity.

 But ultimately, there is one very important difference between packaging and other brand communications.
 FMCG packaging is in a position to close the sale, which makes it arguably the most important brand tool at your disposal.